pangjin-tan/pangjin-tan.github.io/_pages/about.md

 I am a third year PhD student in Computer Science at the Singapore Management University.
 My research focuses on designing incentive mechanisms and developing computationally efficient techniques in collaborative logistics.
 Specifically, I apply cooperative game theory and propose solution approaches for solving optimization problems in designing marketplace for freight forwarders.
 My advisor is [Assoc.
 Prof. Cheng Shih-Fen](http://www.mysmu.edu/faculty/sfcheng/).

-I am currently an Instructor with School of Computing and Information Systems at Singapore Management University.
+I am also currently an Instructor with School of Computing and Information Systems at Singapore Management University.
 My previous industry experiences included stints at DHL Group and PSA International.

 News!
 =====
-Jul 2024: I have been awarded the SMU Presidential Doctoral Fellowship for Academic Year 2024-25
+Jul 2024: I have been awarded SMU Presidential Doctoral Fellowship for AY2024-25

-Apr 2024: Our paper "Enabling Sustainable Freight Forwarding Network via Collaborative Games" has been accepted for IJCAI-24.
+Apr 2024: Our paper, **Enabling Sustainable Freight Forwarding Network via Collaborative Games**, has been accepted for IJCAI-24.

 <!--
 ---